BUTR/Bannerlord.UIExtenderEx/docs/articles/v2/PrefabExtensionInsertPatch.md

 ---

-``PrefabExtensionInsertPatch`` also supports fetching and inserting xml from a file inside of your module's GUI folder.
+[``PrefabExtensionInsertPatch``](xref:Bannerlord.UIExtenderEx.Prefabs2.PrefabExtensionInsertPatch) also supports fetching and inserting xml from a file inside of your module's GUI folder.
 The biggest advantage of doing this is being able to perform live debugging on your injected patch!

-**Example of appending the content of a file using ``PrefabExtensionFileNameAttribute``:**
+**Example of appending the content of a file using [``PrefabExtensionFileName``](xref:Bannerlord.UIExtenderEx.Prefabs2.PrefabExtensionFileNameAttribute):**

 ```csharp
 [PrefabExtension( "ExampleFile", "descendant::Widget[@Id='OptionsScreenWidget']/Children/OptionsTabToggle" )]